 Messy Bun With Bangs

-Or, do as Sienna Miller did at this year's amfAR Gala, and leave your fringe loose as you gather up the rest of your locks in a messy high bun.
+Or, do as Sienna Miller did at the 2018 amfAR Gala, and leave your fringe loose as you gather up the rest of your hair into a messy high bun.

 - First, follow Colombini's styling tips from #12 to ensure your bangs are in top shape.